udaychopade27/terraform_project/README.md

-# AWS EC2 Deployment with Terraform
+# AWS EC2 (Network Resources) Deployment with Terraform
 ### Overview
 This project utilizes Terraform to automate the deployment of EC2 instances on the AWS cloud.
 It streamlines the process of provisioning infrastructure as code, providing a scalable and flexible solution for managing AWS resources.